Our mandate is to provide recognition for schools which meet the Canadian Association for Integrative Nutrition curriculum requirements.

 Analyzing lab results

-The programs must include at least one final exam (proctored if distance learning) or thesis/research paper.
-Open book exams do not qualify.
+The programs must include at least one final exam (proctored if distance learning) and at least one thesis/research paper.